Skip to content

 G --> F[Configured fallback]

-1. Provider routing — direct recency-sensitive queries to a live search API; route cacheable queries to a stored index.
+1. Provider routing.
+Direct recency-sensitive queries to a live search API, and route cacheable queries to a stored index.
 The reasoning model sees one tool surface.

-5. Exact plus semantic caching — exact-match caching for repeated queries; semantic caching for paraphrases.
-Both keyed by query, not by generated answer.
+5. Exact plus semantic caching.
+Exact-match caching handles repeated queries, and semantic caching handles paraphrases.
+Both are keyed by query, not by generated answer.

-Each subsystem that native search bundles — provider choice, retrieval depth, evidence injection, caching, post-retrieval generation — has a different optimal setting per workload, and bundling forces a single compromise.
-Pulling the boundary outside the reasoning model lets each knob tune independently: the cache layer absorbs repeats (the paper's 99.4% warm-cache hit rate on a stable workload), provider routing sends recency-critical questions to live search and cacheable ones to a stored index, and source-aware context rendering reformats evidence into the exact shape the downstream contract expects.
-The mechanism is the same one Production MCP Agent Stack names for MCP generally — the gateway turns each axis of the design space into an independently observable, swappable control instead of a property of the model SDK.
+Each subsystem that native search bundles has a different optimal setting per workload: provider choice, retrieval depth, evidence injection, caching, and post-retrieval generation.
+Bundling them forces a single compromise.
+Pulling the boundary outside the reasoning model lets each knob tune on its own.
+The cache layer absorbs repeats (the paper's 99.4% warm-cache hit rate on a stable workload).
+Provider routing sends recency-critical questions to live search and cacheable ones to a stored index.
+Source-aware context rendering reformats evidence into the exact shape the downstream contract expects.
+The mechanism is the same one Production MCP Agent Stack names for MCP generally: the gateway turns each axis of the design space into an independently observable, swappable control instead of a property of the model SDK.

-The grounding-not-the-model lever shows up in practitioner cost-performance reports too: Sourcegraph reports that augmenting a cheaper model with its MCP-server code-search grounding beat a Mythos-class frontier model used alone (Sourcegraph blog) — the same thesis that decoupled code-search grounding lets a cheaper model match a frontier one, measured on a coding workload rather than SimpleQA.
+The grounding-not-the-model lever shows up in practitioner cost-performance reports too.
+Sourcegraph reports that augmenting a cheaper model with its MCP-server code-search grounding beat a Mythos-class frontier model used alone (Sourcegraph blog).
+This is the same thesis: decoupled code-search grounding lets a cheaper model match a frontier one, measured on a coding workload rather than SimpleQA.

 • Single-vendor single-tenant production.
 The gateway adds an auth surface, a binary in the supply chain, and an operational hop.
 Without multi-provider routing, multi-tenant budgets, or strict-output contracts to justify it, engineering cost outweighs the 1.6-point accuracy and 91% cost wins (Boateng et al.).

 • Narrowing cost gap.
-Gemini 3's June 2026 pricing shift from $35/1k flat to $14 per 1,000 search queries (Google Developers Blog) shrinks the savings DSG's caching exploits; gateway engineering cost is fixed.
+Gemini 3's June 2026 pricing shift from $35/1k flat to $14 per 1,000 search queries (Google Developers Blog) shrinks the savings DSG's caching exploits, and gateway engineering cost is fixed.

 Example

-A production agent serving e-commerce product Q&A has a typed JSON contract — {title, price, in_stock, sources[]} — and a query mix dominated by repeated catalog questions.
-The team measures Search-Induced Verbosity breaking the JSON contract on roughly 4% of native-grounding turns and a 60–70% repeat-query rate.
+A production agent serving e-commerce product Q&A has a typed JSON contract, {title, price, in_stock, sources[]}, and a query mix dominated by repeated catalog questions.
+The team measures Search-Induced Verbosity breaking the JSON contract on roughly 4% of native-grounding turns and a 60 to 70% repeat-query rate.

-Before — native search grounding inside the reasoning model:
+Before, native search grounding sits inside the reasoning model:

 # Single SDK call; provider, caching, and evidence rendering bundled